The River Fal, Truro River & Falmouth.

 RIver Fal Video

 WHERE IS DRIFTER RIGHT NOW?
-LIVE CAM (Not 24/7)
+LIVE WEBCAM

 The Fal River is Cornwall’s largest estuary and arguably its most stunning waterway.
 Winding through a landscape of breathtaking beauty, it’s bordered by lush gardens, historic estates, and Areas of Outstanding Natural Beauty.
 Its many branches and creeks create an impressive 85 miles of diverse shoreline, allowing boats to navigate from the open sea all the way to Truro, nine miles inland.